 At last we create the patterns for each piece.
 We unstitch the muslin samples and proceed with the markings.
 Once that is completed, we cut out the pattern shapes from our eco-friendly fabrics and assemble them together, creating the final pieces.

-Our pieces are designed in New York but manufactured in our founder's home country, Peru, where our goal is to strengthen the communities by working sustainably with them.
+Port Zienna garments are designed in New York but manufactured in our founder’s home country of Peru, where our goal is to strengthen the communities by working sustainably with them.